-- No maximum loan amount or purchase limit is set by USDA, but there is maximum allowable household income which becomes the natural limiter for the size of the mortgage.
+- No maximum loan amount or purchase limit is set by USDA, but there is a maximum allowable household income which becomes the natural limiter for the size of the mortgage.
 The borrower’s Housing and Debt ratios (covered below) determine the approved loan amount.

 Income and Property Location Restrictions:

 - USDA Rural Housing does have income limits for the household.
-These limits can vary depending on the county, family size, dependents, among other things.
-USDA has an easy family income calculator found here where home buyers can calculate.
-Interested applicants can go to the online income calculator and choose their property state, county and answer a few questions in regards to any dependents, elderly or disabled members living in the household.
+These limits can vary depending on the county, family size, and dependents, among other things.
+USDA has an easy family income calculator found here where homebuyers can calculate.
+Interested applicants can go to the online income calculator and choose their property state, county and answer a few questions in regard to any dependents, elderly or disabled members living in the household.
 Once complete, the USDA direct and 502 Guaranteed program income limits will be listed.
 If you have questions on calculating your income for USDA loan eligibility purposes, please contact us.

-- Home Location – The home you choose to purchase must be located in a USDA approved “rural defined” location.
+- Home Location – The home you choose to purchase must be located in a USDA-approved “rural defined” location.
 The USDA map here will tell you if the property address is eligible or not.
 Note, many suburb locations are still approved, do not automatically assume your location is not eligible without checking the map.
-As for the approved property types – any single family home, townhomes, FHA approved condo that is located in the USDA approved zone and in overall good repair.
+As for the approved property types – any single-family home, townhomes, FHA approved condo that is located in the USDA approved zone and in overall good repair.
 Mobile and Manufactured homes are not eligible.
 Vacant land, large acreage or building on your own land is not permitted.